Discover Fun Winter Coding Activities

 Join a Winter Coding Camp Online

-If you want to take your programming abilities to the next level, there’s no better way to level up your coding than through a Create & Learn virtual winter break camp.
-We offer over 30 different computer science camps, covering topics such as game development, beginner-friendly coding Scratch, and real-world language Python.
+If you want to take your programming abilities to the next level, there’s no better way to level up your coding than through Create & Learn's winter break camps.
+We offer over 35 different computer science camps, covering topics such as game development, beginner-friendly coding Scratch, and real-world language Python.
 These classes are designed by experts from renowned companies such as Google and Apple and are taught by experienced teachers.
 With no more than five students per class, every student receives the personalized attention they need to thrive.
-Visit our website here and sign up for an online winter break camp today!

 Don’t Miss Hour of Code for Winter Coding